 Title 10 Development and Subdivision

-10.05 General Provisions and Administration

-Sections:

-Short Title

-What this Chapter Does

-Purpose and Authority

-Definitions and Applicability

-Interpretation

-Scope

-General Considerations

-Jurisdiction and Penalty

-Severability (Effect)

-General Responsibilities

-Site Preparation Work Prohibited

-Incomplete Application

-Compliance Required

-Vested Rights

-Most Restrictive Standards Apply

-Burden of Proof

-Public Meetings

-Public Hearings

-Land Use Authority

-Tables

-Short Title
+10-1 GENERAL PROVISIONS AND ADMINISTRATION

+10-1-1: SHORT TITLE

-This title shall be known as the NEWTON SUBDIVISION ORDINANCE, hereinafter, “this title” and may also be so cited and pleaded.
-The chapters and sections hereinafter referred to shall be chapters and sections of this title, unless the context clearly indicates otherwise.
+This Title shall be known as the NEWTON SUBDIVISION ORDINANCE, hereinafter, “this Title” and may also be so cited and pleaded.
+The chapters and sections hereinafter referred to shall be chapters and sections of this Title, unless the context clearly indicates otherwise.

-What this Chapter Does
+10-1-2: WHAT THIS CHAPTER DOES:

-This chapter established the purpose of this title, identifies the enabling statute pursuant to which it is adopted, requires approvals for all land divisions, land development, and construction activities except those that are specifically exempted.
-It establishes application and review procedures, an appeal procedure, and other processes needed for the review of applications and the administration of this title.
+This Chapter establishes the purpose of this Title, identifies the enabling statute pursuant to which it is adopted, requires approvals for all land divisions, land development, and construction activities except those that are specifically exempted.
+It establishes application and review procedures, an appeal procedure, and other processes needed for the review of applications and the administration of this Title.

-Purpose and Authority
+10-1-3: PURPOSE AND AUTHORITY:

-The Newton Town Council adopts this title pursuant to the Municipal Land Use Development and Management Act (LUDMA) Title 10, Chapter 9a, Utah Code Annotated, for the purposes and set forth therein.
+The Newton Town Council adopts this Title pursuant to the Municipal Land Use Development and Management Act (LUDMA) Title 10, Chapter 9a, Utah Code Annotated, for the purposes set forth therein.
 The purposes of this ordinance are:

 To promote the health, safety, and general welfare of present and future residents of Newton.